Sexual Reproduction in Plants Class 7

 b) Examples include plants like peas, lady's finger (okra), and balsam.

-These different methods of seed dispersal allow plants to colonize new areas, find suitable conditions for growth, and avoid competition with other plants of the same species.
+These different methods of seed dispersal allow plants to colonise new areas, find suitable conditions for growth, and avoid competition with other plants of the same species.
 Seed dispersal helps plants spread their offspring far and wide, increasing their chances of survival.

 Explore more about Asexual Reproduction in Plants